modelcontextstandard/.github/profile/README.md

 ### The Wrapper Server Multiplication
 MCP's architecture forces you to create wrapper servers for every integration:

-`Your API → MCP Wrapper Server → MCP Client → LLM`
+`Your API → MCP Wrapper Server → MCP Client → App → LLM`

 This creates several problems: